-- You can include your contributions made in 2021 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery Program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
-For further instructions about this contribution, see Montana Form VT, available at MTRevenue.gov. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, College Contribution Credit, Innovative Educational Program Credit, or Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
-You can

-- claim a charitable deduction for that portion of the contribution not used to calculate this credit. - Qualified charitable contributions from an IRA are not deductible.
+- You can include your contributions made in 2023 to the Montana Veterans' Service Special Revenue Account or the Montana State Veterans' Cemetery Program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
+For further instructions about this contribution, see Montana Form VT, available at MTRevenue.gov. - Any portion of a contribution that you used to calculate your Qualified Endowment Tax Credit, Innovative Educational Program Credit, or Student Scholarship Organization Credit, cannot also be claimed as a contribution deduction.
+You can claim a charitable deduction for that portion of the contribution not used to calculate this credit.